StopModReposts/Illegal-Mod-Sites/CONTRIBUTING.md

 All reports made on the issue tracker or pull request can be reported [here](https://github.com/StopModReposts/Illegal-Mod-Sites/pulls) and before making a Pull request please make sure that you follow [githubs pull request guideline](https://docs.github.com/en/github/site-policy/github-community-guidelines)

 # questions and discussions
-if you have a question or you want to  discuss something You can go to our [discord sever](https://discord.gg/zg4tt2M) or our [discussions board](https://github.com/StopModReposts/Illegal-Mod-Sites/discussions) on github
+if you have a question or you want to  discuss something You can go to our [discord sever](https://discord.gg/zg4tt2M) or our [discussions board](https://github.com/StopModReposts/Illegal-Mod-Sites/discussions) on github for any questions and discussions